 - grilled veggies e.g. eggplant, zucchini, pumpkin

-Next, add a healthy fat to help with brain function and also keep you full and satisfied.
-Some options include avocado, tahini or a plant-based spread.
+Next, add healthy fat to help with brain function and also keep you full and satisfied.
+Some options include avocado, tahini, or a plant-based spread.

 Finally, finish off your sandwich or wrap by adding some healthy flavor.
-Fresh herbs like parsley, coriander, basil, dill or mint are perfect for this.
-A sprinkle of spices or some chili, ginger, garlic, avocado, hummus, chutney, mustard are great too!
+Fresh herbs like parsley, coriander, basil, dill, or mint are perfect for this.
+A sprinkle of spices or some chili, ginger, garlic, avocado, hummus, chutney, and mustard is great too!

 Here is the recipe for a delicious Vegetarian “Meatball” Wrap perfect for a work lunch: